Israel, Hamas trade fire in Gaza as war rages on

 The military said Palestinian militants fired 90 rockets, 20 of which fell short into Gaza.
 Israel says its missile defenses have a 90% interception rate.

 The military said it also shot down a drone “approaching the Israeli border” in the northeast, far from the Gaza fighting.
-It did not say where the drone originated, and the army could not immediately be reached for comment.
-It's possible the drone came from Syria.
+It did not say where the unmanned aircraft originated, but it's possible the drone came from Syria.

 At least 212 Palestinians have been killed in heavy airstrikes so far, including 61 children and 36 women, with more than 1,400 people wounded, according to the Gaza Health Ministry.
 Ten people in Israel, including a 5-year-old boy and a soldier, have been killed in the ongoing rocket attacks launched from civilian areas in Gaza toward civilian areas in Israel.